Issue 1/Jan-Feb 2007

 The creditor landscape is rapidly changing.
 New donor countries such as China, India and Venezuela are stepping forward with offers of rapidly-disbursed and almost condition-fee cash to low-income African and Latin American nations.
 This relatively new development has the ?traditional? international donor community seriously worried.
 By Gail Hurley.

-Direct links to recent papers, documents and analyses
+Direct links to latest papers, documents and analyses (for subscribers only)

 Buy this item